Austin’s Microblading Specialists

 How Is Microblading Performed?

-Microblading uses a hand-held tattoo pen with a unique blade to deposit dye into the second dermal layer of the skin; creating very fine, precise strokes that mimic natural eyebrow hair.
+Microblading uses a specialized hand-held tool with a unique blade that deposits dye into the second dermal layer of the skin, creating very fine, precise strokes that mimic natural eyebrow hair.

 Why is Microblading is Better Than Permanent Eyebrow Tattoos?

 Traditional techniques, such as rotary/digital machines and even other hand-held tattoo pens, often deliver results where the hair strokes can look stamped on or too thick.
 These methods can also last indefinitely which isn’t always appealing to people, especially if an undesired result is achieved.